Ancient Egyptian Mummification: The Complete Guide to the 70-Day Ritual

 Opening of the mouth ritual - ancient Egyptian mummification - Egypt Fun Tours

-The priest restored the mummy’s five senses during the “Opening of the Mouth” rite.
+The priest restored the mummy’s five senses during the “Opening of the Mouth” rite, a critical step in ancient Egyptian mummification.
 In the afterlife, the mummy would require their senses.

-Amulets were placed inside the mummy’s wrappings by the priests.
+The priests placed amulets inside the mummy’s wrappings.
 People think that wearing an amulet would protect the person who wears it.
-The amulets were thought to ensure safe passage and survival in the afterlife by the ancient Egyptians.
-King Tut, for example, had almost 140 amulets strewn around his wrappings.
-With the wrapped mummy, the ancient Egyptians would include a heart scarab beetle and a pectoral.
-They’d also cover the shrouded mummy’s face with a mask.
-Because the mummy’s face was shrouded in wrappings, they were anxious that the mummy’s soul would be unable to identify their body.
+The ancient Egyptians thought the amulets ensured safe passage and survival in the afterlife.
+For example, priests strewed almost 140 amulets around King Tut’s wrappings.
+The ancient Egyptians would also include a heart scarab beetle and a pectoral with the wrapped mummy.
+They would cover the shrouded mummy’s face with a mask.
+Because priests shrouded the mummy’s face in wrappings, they were anxious that the mummy’s soul would be unable to identify its body.

-The mummy would be entombed in a coffin that could take on a variety of forms.
-It’s an anthropoid coffin, which means it’s shaped like a human body (wide at the shoulders and then narrowing).
+Priests would entomb the mummy in a coffin that could take on a variety of forms.
+It’s an anthropoid coffin, which means it’s shaped like a human body (wide at the shoulders and then narrow).
+This final step of ancient Egyptian mummification was crucial for the mummy’s journey.

 The ancient Egyptians thought that their hearts would be weighed against the goddess Maat’s feather on the scales.
 Maat symbolized the concept of order, which signified “what is proper” in this context.
 Anubis, the deity of embalming, also appears in this scenario.
 He wears a jackal’s head.